pschulk/Phase-4-Project-Time-Series/README.md

 ## Future Insights & Next Steps
-- Research into mortgage rates
-- Analyze cyclical trends such as recession indicators
-- Investigate seasonality
+Future models could be made more comprehensive by including extra variables like mortgage rates and analyzing any cyclical trends like recession indicators.
+In addition, we could investigate seasonality to determine if a certain time of year was the best time to buy or sell.